gimnathperera/todoapp-react-native/README.md

 2. Install the dependencies with `yarn install`.
 3. Start the development server with `yarn start`.

-## Running the tests
+## API doc

-To run the tests, use the command `yarn test`.
+`src/docs`: This directory contains postman json for the required APIs

 ## Built With